 honours and awards

-The Rapid Analytics Interactive Scenario Explorer (RAISE) Toolkit co-designed by UNSW, QUT Design Lab, Omnilink and FrontierSI received this award in recognition of an outstanding achievement in planning research.
+The Rapid Analytics Interactive Scenario Explorer (RAISE) Toolkit co-designed by UNSW, QUT Design Lab, Omnilink and FrontierSI received the 2020 NSW award and also the 2021 National Award for Cutting Edge Research and Teaching by the Planning Institute of Australia (PIA) in recognition of an outstanding achievement in planning research.
 It is awarded for a substantial piece of research that makes an outstanding contribution to the understanding of issues relating to planning in Australia.
-The Award seeks to recognise work that extends planning debate with an evidence basis.
+The award seeks to recognise work that extends planning debate with an evidence basis.

 Australia’s annual Good Design Awards program is one of the oldest and most prestigious international design awards in the world, promoting excellence in design and innovation since 1958.
 It is recognised by the World Design Organization (WDO) as Australia’s peak international design endorsement program.
 In 2020, the QUT BeefLedger project was recognised as a Good Design Australia Award Winner in the commercial services category, and the BeefLegends community engagement component won a Good Design Australia Award in the design strategy category.

 The Publons Peer Review Awards honour the top 1% of reviewers in each field who performed the most verified pre-publication peer reviews on Publons during the 2017 / 2018 award year.

 The Australian Computer Society (ACS) made me a Fellow for “a sustained and distinguished contribution to the field of computer science.
 Foth is the international thought leader who coined the term urban informatics – now adopted by universities and industry worldwide.
 Foth’s work makes clear how academic research can successfully respond to societal challenges.”